Contagious (film)

 Contagious is a 1997 American television film directed by Joe Napolitano and starring Lindsay Wagner as a doctor trying to prevent a cholera epidemic following an outbreak.

 Plot

 A plane where shrimp tainted with cholera was served, arrives from South America to Los Angeles.
-Soon after, the first patient dies from the disease.
-Because this person was a cocaine dealer, there is some suspicion that the drug is somehow related to the disease.
+Soon after, the first patient dies.
+Because this person was a cocaine dealer, there is some suspicion that the drugs may be infected with the disease.
 Therefore, a narcotics detective (Elizabeth Peña) is put on the case, while in the hospital an experienced doctor (Lindsay Wagner) tries to prevent the outbreak from turning into an epidemic.